inet2018/BodyFatScale_SDK_Demo_Android/README.md

 # Warning - 温馨提示

-+ <font color="#ff0000" size=4> This SDK repository has been stopped for update and maintenance on 2020-05-01.
-To download and use the latest SDK, please click the following link:</font>
++ This SDK repository has been stopped for update and maintenance on 2020-05-01.
+To download and use the latest SDK, please click the following link:

 	> [ElinkThings - Support - SDK Instructions - AIFit](http://elinkthings.com/en/help-default.html)